-Students in grades 10-12 are assigned a locker at the start of each year.
-Only school issued locks may be used.
-Locks can be purchased from McCoy High School for \$10.00.
+Students in grades 10 & 11 are assigned a locker at the start of each year, grade 12 students will be assigned a locker upon request.
+Only school issued locks may be used and can be purchased from McCoy High School for \$10.00.
 These locks remain the property of the student and must be used throughout his/her high school career.
 Students are not to share their locker combination with other students.
 Students should keep valuables in their lockers.
 Do not bring money or other valuables in gym change rooms.
 The school is not responsible for lost or stolen articles.

-\The locker is property of the school and can be opened at any time by the school administration.
+The locker is property of the school and can be opened at any time by the school administration.